The Scarcity Mindset: Why the Fear of Being Alone Makes You Settle

 When you believe good partners are rare, you tolerate unacceptable behavior.
 Discover the psychology of scarcity and how to cultivate dating abundance.

-The Brain on Scarcity
+The Biological Imperative: The Brain on Scarcity

 When your brain operates from a place of scarcity, it functions as if you are starving.
-If you are starving, you do not care if a meal is nutritious, well-cooked, or served on a clean plate; you will eat whatever is put in front of you.
-In dating, if you believe love is a scarce resource, you will accept breadcrumbs, mixed signals, and disrespect, simply because your brain is terrified that this toxic connection is your absolute last chance at survival.
+Biologically, if you are in a state of famine, you do not care if a meal is nutritious, organic, or served on a clean plate; you will eat whatever is placed in front of you.
+This is known as "Cognitive Tunneling."

-How Dating Apps Amplify the Problem
+How Digital Dating Amplifies the Void

 Tired of the Toxic Cycle?